 Soon after our meeting with the CQC, the HSIB report was published.
-Although HSIB are a no blame organisation who investigate in order to learn, they found 18 serious findings surrounding Harry's death.
+Although HSIB are a no blame organisation who investigate in order to learn, they found 18 serious issues surrounding Harry's death.
 Details of the HSIB investigation are here

 We came to learn about a report that has to be filled out for government called MBRRACE-UK which logs all baby and maternal deaths and babies who sustain brain damage in order to try and learn why the UK is so poor with baby deaths.
 We requested Harry's report on a FOI but were told that it was not a FOI matter as it will be in the clinical records of the patient.
 Our request was sent to the clinical records department but we were told the report was not there, we asked several times.......
-Eventually we got the report direct from MBRRACE-UK on Oxford under a FOI request.
+Eventually we got the report direct from MBRRACE-UK in Oxford under a FOI request to them.
 When we got the report, we found it was full of wild inaccuracies.
 Such things as was the placenta kept was answered yes and then went on to say it was used for histology to determine the cause of death, the placenta was not kept at all.
 It said that the coroner had been called, he hadn't, rotational forceps were used, they weren't.
 They said that the Apgar score at 1 minute and 5 minutes was not available, they were in Harry's notes.
 The final part, were there any delivery complications was answered with None.
 We wrote to the Medical Director to ask where the information comes from for the MBRRACE report and we were told "the patients notes" but Harry and Sarah's notes showed this to be untrue.